Blotter: Bullet holes found in woman's Park Avenue apartment - Salisbury Post

 • Archie Lee Harris, 34, was charged Monday with stalking in the 200 block of North Main Street.

-• Brian Allen Chavis, 25, was charges Monday with felony possession of a schedule two controlled substance, possession of marijuana up to one-half ounce and possession of drug paraphernalia.
+• Brian Allen Chavis, 25, was charged Monday with felony possession of a schedule two controlled substance, possession of marijuana up to one-half ounce and possession of drug paraphernalia.
 Chavis’ charges are from a traffic stop during which deputies allegedly found glass smoking pipes, one-half gram of methamphetamine, 5 grams of marijuana and a red plastic straw that had been cut and that Chavis admitted had been used to snort hydrocodone.

 • Dusti Louise Marshall, 38, was charge as a result of the same traffic stop as Chavis.
 Marshall faces a charge of possession of drug paraphernalia and two outstanding orders for arrest.